 The Prudential Code, revised in 2017, does not require limits to be set for variable and fixed interest rate exposures.
-However the council will ensure interest rate exposure is considered when making new investment/borrowing decisions.
+However the council does provide a limit as part of its Treasury Management indicators and this is considered when making new borrowing/investment decisions.